PagerDuty/incident-response-docs/docs/after/after_an_incident.md

 1. Send out an internal email to the relevant stakeholders explaining that we had an incident, provide a link to the postmortem.

-1. Occasionally check on the progress of the post-mortem to ensure that it is completed within the desired time frame.
+1. Occasionally check on the progress of the postmortem to ensure that it is completed within the desired time frame.

 ### Steps for Deputy
 There are no additional steps after an incident is resolved.
 However, the IC may ask for your help with their steps.